-- Evernote – This is the most popular notes tool.
-And it can be used for a variety of reasons like keeping your lists, notes, plans, and thoughts organized.
+Evernote – This is the most popular notes tool.
+And it can be used for a variety of reasons like keeping track of your lists, notes, plans, and even thoughts.
 It also makes for a great tool to write your blog posts in.
 It's simple and you can keep all your blog plans, topics ideas, blog posts, and research in one place.
 In addition, it has apps for any device and it's cloud based.

 Besides using a writing tool, you can take advantage of some tools to help you brainstorm blog posts ideas and create the structure for your posts.

 - Trello – You might want to make a habit of using this tool on a regular basis.
 You can use it for multiple purposes from keeping your blog posts ideas to organizing your tasks.
 It's a great way to keep track on your progress and keep all your ideas at hand.